Yangmingshan Series: A Complete Guide of Trails at Yangmingshan National Park and Public Transport

 - In 1923: the Japanese Crown Prince Hirohito 裕仁太子 (later Emperor Hirohito 昭和天皇) set off on a 12-day trip to Taiwan.
 Many infrastructure developments, including highway, electricity, hot spring facilities, Grass Mountain Chateau 草山行館 or Grass Mountain Royal Residence, started since then, which laid the foundation of Yangmingshan.

 There is a steel, Crown Prince Memorial (Stele) 太子碑, on the trail to Mt.
 Xiangtian from Qingtian Temple 清天宮 in Beitou.
 The Beitou people set it up to commemorate Crown Prince Hirohito's visit to Taiwan. - In 1924: the Japanese government started a 10-year project of forestation at Mt.
 Datun, which changed the flora at Yangmingshan.
 If you hike on Mt.
 Din (Dinshan) 頂山 Trail, you will enter a forest of Japanese Cedar Trees from an open grassland.
 This forest was the result of the forestation project.
-The Japanese government also established a ranch at Qingtiangang 擎天崗, raising buffaloes.
-During prime time, the number of buffaloes reached more than 1,000.
-With the decline of animal husbandry, the number of buffaloes sharply dropped.
-Most of them ended up feral buffaloes, breeding, roaming, and grazing freely at Qingtiangang.

 - In 1935: the Japanese government started the idea of establishing Mt.
 Guanyin and Mt.
 Datun as Datun National Park.
 This was the first plan to transform Yangmingshan into a national park.
 The project was brought to a halt due to World War II.